jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Oh what did I do?
 I downloaded a movie from the pirate bay.

 Hurry up!
-Cable news is showing protestors are flying to protest climate change.
-I don't know how much longer I got, nevermind the polar bears.
+Cable news is showing people fly to protest climate change.
+I don't know how much longer I can take this, nevermind the polar bears.
 Help!

 ### Skywalker Turns on His Lightsaber